+Appendix D

-Appendix D PROCEDURES FOR RESOLVING COMPLAINTS AND APPEALS
+PROCEDURES FOR RESOLVING COMPLAINTS AND APPEALS

-I. Applicability.
-These procedures apply to complaints and appeals filed with the Illinois State Board of Education by an organization or individual with respect to the State- administered a) Part A of Title I (Improving Basic Programs Operated by Local Educational Agencies)

-b) Part B of Title I (Even Start Family Literacy Programs), other than the federallyadministered direct grants for Indian tribes and tribal organizations, children of migratory workers, Statewide family literacy initiatives and prisons that house women and children c) Part C of Title I (Migrant Education)

-d) Part D of Title I (Children and Youth Who Are Neglected, Delinquent or At Risk of Dropping Out)

-- e) Title II (Teacher Quality Act) other than section 2103 and Part C of Title 34 - f) Part D of Title II (State and Local Programs for School Technology Resources) - g) Title III (Emergency Immigrant Education) - h) Part A of Title IV (Safe and Drug-Free Schools and Communities) other than Section 4114 and - i) Title V (Innovative Education Program Strategies). - II.
+- I. Applicability.
+These procedures apply to complaints and appeals filed with the Illinois State Board of Education by an organization or individual with respect to the State- administered portions of the following federal programs, as required under 34 C.F.R.
+Sections 299.10, 299.11 and 299.12. - .
+Part A of Title I (Improving Basic Programs Operated by Local Educational Agencies) - a.
+Part B of Title I (Even Start Family Literacy Programs), other than the federally-administered direct grants for Indian tribes and tribal organizations, children of migratory workers, Statewide family literacy initiatives and prisons that house women and children - b.
+Part C of Title I (Migrant Education) - c.
+Part D of Title I (Children and Youth Who Are Neglected, Delinquent or At Risk of Dropping Out) - d.
+Title II (Teacher Quality Act) other than section 2103 and Part C of Title 34 - e.
+Part D of Title II (State and Local Programs for School Technology Resources) - f.
+Title III (Emergency Immigrant Education) - g.
+Part A of Title IV (Safe and Drug-Free Schools and Communities) other than Section 4114 and - h.
+Title V (Innovative Education Program Strategies). - II.
 Procedures.
 An individual or organization may file a written complaint alleging that the State Board of Education, a local school district, cooperative or joint agreement, charter school, special charter district, regional office of education, educational service agency, other local or State agency responsible for administering public elementary or secondary schools, or a combination or consortium of agencies (hereafter, each of the foregoing entities is referred to as an "Educational Agency") has violated a federal statute or regulation that applies to an applicable program listed above in Section I. - III.
 An individual or organization may file a written appeal with the State Board of Education from a decision of an Educational Agency with respect to a complaint alleging violation of a federal statute or regulation that applies to an applicable program listed above in Section I. - IV.
-An individual or organization that files a complaint or appeal under Sections II or III must: a) identify one or more Educational Agency(ies) that has violated a requirement of federal statute or regulation that applies to an applicable program listed above in Section I; b) indicate the specific requirement of federal statute(s) or regulation(s) allegedly violated; and - c) specify facts demonstrating the alleged violation(s). - V. The complaint or appeal must be submitted in writing within thirty (30) days of the final action being appealed to the following address, with a copy sent to the Educational Agency alleged to have committed the violation:
+An individual or organization that files a complaint or appeal under Sections II or III must: - . identify one or more Educational Agency(ies) that has violated a requirement of federal statute or regulation that applies to an applicable program listed above in Section I; - a. indicate the specific requirement of federal statute(s) or regulation(s) allegedly violated; and - b. specify facts demonstrating the alleged violation(s). - V. The complaint or appeal must be submitted in writing within thirty (30) days of the final action being appealed to the following address, with a copy sent to the Educational Agency alleged to have committed the violation:

-Illinois State Board of Education Attn: Office of General Counsel 100 North First Street Springfield, Illinois 62777
+Illinois State Board of Education

+Attn: Office of General Counsel

+100 North First Street Springfield, Illinois 62777